andfinally/wordpress-authentication/README.md

 * You could add a timestamp check in login.php so it only accepts recent responses from our WordPress /authenticate endpoint.
 * If a user's not authenticated when he requests a protected page, you could save the original request to return him there after successful authentication.
+* You could use the $shared_secret for both the token hash and the encryption of the user status response, so you no longer have to enter a $key in the config.